In a couple sentences, describe what you do for work and how you feel about it.

 How do you network yourself and your art?

 Has your work evolved since leaving MCAD?
-How so?

 Name your one biggest takeaway from MCAD?